Paddock Rules – Formula SAE Electric

 DRIVING PRACTICE: Practice is only to take place in the designated areas during designated hours.

-ENERGIZING TRACTIVE SYSTEM: No team may energize the tractive system until they have received the "OK to Energize" sticker from EV Tech, which must be displayed on the roll hoop for approval.
-Any activation of the tractive system must involve an Electrical Safety Officer (ESO).
-In the paddock, the car may only be activated if it meets the conditions outlined in Rule D.2.3: the vehicle must display the "OK to Energize" sticker, be on an adequate stand, and have the drive wheels either at least 10 cm (4 in) off the ground or removed entirely.
-No one is permitted underneath the vehicle while the tractive system is active.
+In the paddock, the vehicle may only be activated if it complies with Rule D.2.3: it must display the “OK to Energize” sticker, be supported on an adequate stand, and have the drive wheels either at least 10 cm (4 in) off the ground or removed entirely.
+No one may be underneath the vehicle while the tractive system is active.

 FIRES: No open fires in the paddock.
 Electric hot plates and MIG or TIG welding (with gas bottles safely secured) are allowed in your stall.
 Propane BBQ grills ONLY may be used only in the designated area, which is located on the grass outside paddocks.